JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: Annotation and Labels in JRDB

 \subsection{Data Split and Statistics}

-In order to provide a benchmark, we divided the 54 captured sequences into \revised{train-validation} and test splits equally. \revised{We select 7 out of 27 sequences (25\% of the split) as the suggested validation split.} We aimed to have the same number of indoor and outdoor sequences captured using stationary or moving robot in both train-validation and test splits.
-Moreover, we ensured that the train-validation and test splits contain very diverse scenes while having comparable annotation statistics (See \Tab~\ref{tab:numerical_stats} and \Fig~\ref{fig:AreaDist}-\ref{fig:2D_occlusion_stats}).
+In order to provide a benchmark, we divide the 54 captured sequences into \revised{train-validation} and test splits equally. \revised{We select 7 out of 27 sequences (25\% of the split) as the suggested validation split.} We aim to have the same number of indoor and outdoor sequences captured using stationary or moving robot in both train-validation and test splits.
+Moreover, we ensure that the train-validation and test splits contain very diverse scenes while having comparable annotation statistics (See \Tab~\ref{tab:numerical_stats} and \Fig~\ref{fig:AreaDist}-\ref{fig:2D_occlusion_stats}).

 All relevant captured data, \ie point cloud streams, images from the individual cameras of the cylindrical stereo sensor suite as well as 360\degree panorama composed images and additional sensor signals for both train and test split, and annotations for the train set are publicly available to download at \url{https://jrdb.stanford.edu}.
-We excluded \SI{5.2}{\second} at the end of each sequence; this data is not released publicly in preparation for a future forecasting set of benchmarks.
+We exclude \SI{5.2}{\second} at the end of each sequence; this data is not released publicly in preparation for a future forecasting set of benchmarks.

 \revised{